JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Retrieves the widow and orphan control state for the paragraphs in a range.

 ```
-FUNCTION CTextPara2.GetWidowControl () AS LONG
+FUNCTION GetWidowControl () AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextPara2->lpvtbl->GetWidowControl(m_pTextPara2, @Value))
    RETURN Value